RuiMartins1996/VectorizedAdjoint/doc/source/harmonicOscillator.rst

         }
     };

+The library expects the ()-operator of the user defined functor to have a specific signature, which is shown in the code above, indepedently of the model being considered.

-Notice how parameters that we don't wish to differentiate with respect to can be defined as class attributes (:code:`double k = 1.0`), while the parameters we wish to differentiate with respect to are passed to the ()-operator as :code:`std::vector<T> &mu`.
+Notice how parameters that we don't wish to differentiate w.r.t. can be defined as class attributes (:code:`double k = 1.0`), while the parameters we wish to differentiate w.r.t. are passed to the ()-operator in :code:`std::vector<T> &mu`.

-The signature of the ()-operator must always be the same as it is shown in the code above.
-The ()-operator must be templated to allow the definition of the system function only once, since a version of the system function with :code:`T = double` is needed by the stepper and a version with :code:`T = idouble` is need by the AADC library to record the rhs with automatic differentiation.
+The ()-operator should be templated to allow the user to define a single version of the system function, since a version with :code:`T = double` is needed by the stepper and a version with :code:`T = idouble` is need by the AADC library to record the rhs with automatic differentiation.
 It is also possible to define two versions of the functor, one for :code:`T = double` and another for :code:`T = idouble` and pass each version to the correct place.
 This, however, is uglier code.

 Define the Stepper Type
 --------------------------------